Perpetual inventory system: How real-time data helps improve stock management

 Can I outsource inventory management?

-Outsourcing inventory management to a third-party provider (3PL) can be a smart decision for some ecommerce companies.
-A 3PL can let you focus on other parts of your business, like product-market fit and cash management.
+Outsourcing inventory management to a third-party logistics provider (3PL) can be a smart decision for ecommerce companies.
+A 3PL lets you focus on other parts of your business, like product-market fit and cash management.
+When you partner with a 3PL, you can easily scale up or down as needed without worrying about scaling software or teams.
+While a perpetual inventory system helps reduce inventory discrepancies, a 3PL can mitigate those risks even further with a combination of expertise and performance guarantees.